neil-ca/zero2prod/README.md

     [] iteretate through the whole list:
         - Get the subscriber email
         - Send an email via Postmark
+    [] build the admin panel for our writters

 ## Limitations of the Naive approach
 1. Security